akasahilsingh/learnline-assignment/README.md

 This is a simple e-commerce application built with React and Vite.
 It allows users to view a list of products, filter them by category, and add them to a shopping cart.

+## Live Demo

+You can view a live demo of the application [here](https://learnline-assignment.vercel.app/).

 ## Features

 *   View a list of products with their names, prices, and images.